Programming

 My .bash_profile adds /usr/local/bin:/opt/local/bin:/opt/local/sbin to the PATH for Homebrew, adds $HOME/.cargo/bin to the PATH for Rust, adds /usr/local/opt/ruby/bin to the PATH for Ruby, puts my $HOME/bin at the head of PATH to override any other programs, invokes ssh-add for keys to remote systems (ssh-agent will start automatically), then calls ...

-.bashrc which runs $HOME/bin, then executes $USER.bashrc which defines my personal bash macros and invokes ...
+.bashrc which is invoked in $HOME/bin, and executes $USER.bashrc which defines my personal bash macros and invokes ...

 $USER.bvars which defines variables local to the computer, like server names.